mandal-cv/visimpaired/README.md

 # visimpaired
 This repository contains the dataset and models proposed in the paper - ***'Helping Visually Impaired People Take Better Quality Pictures'***.
-If this work helps in you research, please cite us - https://arxiv.org/abs/2305.08066
+If this work helps in you research, please cite us -
+M. Mandal, D. Ghadiyaram, D. Gurari and A. C. Bovik, "Helping Visually Impaired People Take Better Quality Pictures," in IEEE Transactions on Image Processing, vol. 32, pp. 3873-3884, 2023, doi: 10.1109/TIP.2023.3282067.

 ## Dataset
 The 'Dataset' folder has two separate datasets -